Wisden Leading Cricketer in the World

-The Wisden Leading Cricketer in the World is an annual cricket award selected by Wisden Cricketers' Almanack.
+The Wisden Men's Leading Cricketer in the World is an annual cricket award selected by Wisden Cricketers' Almanack.
 It was established in 2004, to select the best cricketer based upon their performances anywhere in the world in the previous calendar year.
 A notional list of previous winners, spanning from 1900 to 2002, was published in the 2007 edition of Wisden.

 Since 1889, Wisden has published a list of Cricketers of the Year, typically selecting five cricketers that had the greatest impact during the previous English cricket season.
 However, in the 2000 edition, the editor Matthew Engel recognised that the best players in the world were typically no longer playing English domestic cricket, and opted to select the Cricketers of the Year based on their performances anywhere in the world.
 This criterion was applied for the following three years, but in 2004 it reverted to being based on the English season, and a Leading Cricketer in the World was also selected.
 The recipient of the award is selected by the editor of Wisden, with advice from cricket experts.
 An Australian, Ricky Ponting was chosen as the first winner of the award, for scoring 1,503 runs in international cricket, including eleven centuries during 2003.

 In the 2007 edition of Wisden, a list of winners for previous years was published.
 A sixteen-person panel helped to select the winners, which Engel described as the cricketer that "would have been the first name down in the World XI to play Mars".
 It was decided that the first year that would be listed was 1900, as prior to that Engel claimed international cricket was too "inchoate and haphazard to make comparison sensible".
 No awards were made for the periods of the World Wars, leaving a list of 93 winners.
 During this selection, Don Bradman was listed the most, winning on ten occasions, while Garfield Sobers was the leading cricketer eight times.
 Engel noted that despite attempts to the contrary, the award maintains cricket's bias towards batsmen.